compops/pmmh-correlated2015/README.md

 # pmmh-correlated2015
+This code was downloaded from < https://github.com/compops/pmmh-correlated2015 > and contains the code used to produce the results in the tutorial

-Accelerating pseudo-marginal Metropolis-Hastings by correlating auxiliary variables
+J. Dahlin, F. Lindsten, J. Kronander and T. B. Schön, Accelerating pseudo-marginal Metropolis-Hastings by correlating auxiliary variables.
+Pre-print, arXiv:1512:05483v1, 2015.

+The paper is available as a preprint from < http://arxiv.org/pdf/1512.05483 > (and < http://liu.johandahlin.com/ >).

 ## Dependencies
+The code is written and tested for Python 2.7.
+The implementation makes use of NumPy 1.7.1, SciPy 0.12.0, Matplotlib 1.2.1, Pandas and Quandl.
+Please have these packages installed, on Ubuntu they can be installed using "sudo pip install --upgrade package-name ".
+See < https://www.quandl.com/tools/python > for more information about the Quandl library.

 ## Minimal working examples (scripts-mwe)
+These are three minimal working examples to present how to make use of the correlated pmMH algorithm.
+Below, we discuss how to calibrate the algorithm and compare it with the uncorrelated version of the algorithm.

 ### mwe-gaussian-iid
 The first minimal working example is parameter inference in a Gaussian IID model (see section 4.1 in the paper).
 That is, IID data generated from a Gaussian distribution with some mean and standard deviation.
 The mean parameter is estimated in **mwe-gaussian-iid-1parameter.py** and both the mean and standard deviation in **mwe-gaussian-iid-2parameters.py**.
 The script is probably quite self-explained.
 The proposal for theta (when both parameters are estimated) is based on the rule-of-thumb proposed by Sherlock, Thiery, Robert and Rosenthal (2015)
-On the efficiency of pseudo-marginal random walk Metropolis algorithms avaiable from < http://arxiv.org/pdf/1309.7209 > using a pilot run.
+On the efficiency of pseudo-marginal random walk Metropolis algorithms available from < http://arxiv.org/pdf/1309.7209 > using a pilot run.

 We are mainly concerned with comparing the IACT computed from the autocorrelation function.
 For the case when only the mean is estimated, we calibrate the model by